MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-limitations.md

 #### Impact on rule

-Rules may be prevented from being updated in the Data Activator definition pane if the rule impact becomes too high, based on the data volume being processed by the rule.
+Data Activator may prevent rules from being updated in the definition pane if the rule impact becomes too high, based on the data volume being processed by the rule.
 In particular, the lookback period and number of distinct, active object instances both contribute to the impact on the rule.

 #### Number of distinct, active object IDs